Polk County Court Records

 Divorce and Custody Records

-Dissolution and custody case records can be searched online through the OJD’s free Records and Calendar Search portal.
-Basic case data appears at no charge; full document access may require an OJCIN Online subscription or a formal records request.
-Copies can also be obtained in person at the courthouse or by submitting the OJD’s records request form.
-Copy fees follow the statewide schedule described earlier.
+Dissolution and custody case records can be searched online through the OJD's free Records and Calendar Search portal.
+Basic case data is available at no charge; full document access may require an OJCIN Online subscription or a formal records request.
+Copies can also be obtained in person at the courthouse or by submitting the OJD's records request form.
+Copy fees follow the statewide schedule described above.

 Filing fees for domestic relations cases are $301.00 for the first appearance by either party (dissolution, annulment, separation, filiation, or proceedings under ORS 108.110, 109.100, or 109.103).
 A supplemental judgment motion costs $167.00.